FREE CONSULTATION

 Here are five steps to take if you are preparing a wrongful death claim in New York:

-Step #2: Obtain a Copy of the Death Certificate
+Step #2: Obtain the Death Certificate

 Step #3: Select a ‘Personal Representative’